ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 Below is what needs to be done before launch to reduce the chances of the above failure modes occurring, and to ensure they can be detected and recovered from:

-- [ ] Resolve all comments on this document and incorporate them into the document itself (Assignee: document author)
-- [ ] _Action item 2 (Assignee: tag assignee)_
-- [ ] _Action item 3 (Assignee: tag assignee)_
+- Action items are listed in the relevant failure mode sections above.

 ## Audit Requirements

-The OPCM will not require an audit, however it will necessitate changes to L1 contracts which will.
+The OPCM will not require an audit, however it necessitates changes to L1 contracts which will.